8.26 Scale Wars

 The ratio \(A/B\) can be set on a slide rule and then, immediately, all possible ratios of \(x/c\) can be seen at once and an appropriate set can be chosen by the designer.

-Of course not all ratios can be seen at once, if many of them are “off scale”!
+Of course not all ratios can be seen at once if many of them are “off scale”.
 So this was the other issue that Thacher solved with his Calculating Instrument design.
 He added a second, complete dual set of logarithmic scales onto the calculator, where this new set of scales had an offset from the original set of scales.
 The offset was half the length of the instrument.
-This meant that if the inner cylinder of his Calculating Instrument was extended such that results were “off scale” for his main scales, then these results would be accessible on the second set of scales.
+This meant that if the inner cylinder of his Calculating Instrument was extended such that results were “off scale” for his main scales, then these results automatically would be accessible on the second set of scales.
 With one setting of a ratio on the main scale, all combinations of other numbers giving that ratio could be seen at once.
-A scale with an appropriate offset as described above would soon be called a “folded scale”.
+A scale with an appropriate offset as described above would later be called a “folded scale”.

 Now in 1889, Thacher hired an assistant, bridge engineer Edson Mason Scofield.
 Within two years Scofield, who also had a knack for computations as did Thacher, had created a prototype of a new slide rule that he was calling the “Three Multiple Slide Rule.”
 Again, accuracy in engineering results was the key issue being addressed.
 Some of the bridges being built across the Ohio river, for instance, were up to a mile long and extremely costly.
-First of all, the slide rule had logarithmic scales that were roughly 20 inches in length or more.
+First of all, Scofield’s slide rule had logarithmic scales that were roughly 20 inches in length or more.
 And secondly, since every time the slide was set on the rule some amount of inaccuracy would be introduced, his slide rule could be used to multiply three factors with only one setting of the slide by using an inverse scale.
-A prototype of Scofield’s slide rule was documented in 1994.89
+A prototype of Scofield’s slide rule was documented in 1994.104

 Below is an image of the slide rule set to multiply three numbers: 1.6 times 7.8 times 3.7.
 To perform the calculation, we put 7.8 on the slide opposite 1.6 on the bottom scale.
 Since the bottom scale is a reversed scale, this amounts to a multiplication.
 Hence, the intermediate result is at the index of the bottom scale.
 But this is at the same location as the index of the upper scale.
 So, finding 3.7 on the upper scale, we find the result – a tad less than 46.2 – on the slide.